aritchie/estimotes-xplat/readme.md

 This is a cross platform implementation of the estimote library for beacons.
 It will allow you to make beacon calls for your PCL library.
 Please be sure to read through the samples found in this repository!

-This library currently only support iOS and Android.
+This library currently only supported on iOS and Android.
+You can get it on nuget at [https://www.nuget.org/packages/Estimotes.Xplat/](https://www.nuget.org/packages/Estimotes.Xplat/)

 ## SETUP
 ### iOS